Rushikesh1137/IMDB-Movie-Reviews-Sentiment-Analysis-Using-LSTM/README.md

 # IMDB-Movie-Reviews-Sentiment-Analysis-Using-LSTM

-This project is a **natural language processing (NLP) application that performs sentiment analysis on movie reviews.
-It uses a Long Short-Term Memory (LSTM) neural network built with Keras to classify whether a review is **positive or **negative.
+This project is a **natural language processing (NLP)** application that performs sentiment analysis on movie reviews.
+It uses a Long Short-Term Memory (LSTM) neural network built with Keras to classify whether a review is **positive** or **negative**.
 The model is served using FastAPI for backend API services and Gradio for an interactive web interface.

 ## 🔧  Tech Stack